Skip to main content

 All keys in the object and all properties within each key are optional.
 The translations prop object will be deep-merged with the default object below.
 (The default placeholder names referenced below are all "~", and the default placeholder labels are "------".)

-export const defaultTranslations = {
+export const defaultTranslations: TranslationsFull = {

 fields: {